Welcome to today's edition of the Rush 24-7 podcast.

 Democrats, if you've seen this map, this is incredible.

-Boston, New York, uh, Philadelphia, Miami, everything else.
+Boston, New York, Philadelphia, Miami, everything else.

 Everything else is red.

-Republicans scored huge gains from districts that were now this is this is where this gets funny and uh and interesting.
+Now, this is where this gets funny and interesting.

-Republicans uh scored big gains from districts that were, quote, older, less diverse, and less educated than the nation as a whole.
+Republicans scored big gains from districts that were, quote, older, less diverse, and less educated than the nation as a whole.

-Democrats did well with minorities and higher educated whites, but they lost the working class white voter, which, according to the White, uh the Washington Post is not educated.
+This, according to the Washington Post, Democrats did well with minorities and higher educated whites, but they lost the working-class white voter, which, according to the Washington Post, is not educated.

 Basically, Republican voters are stupid.

-Middle class, stupid whites, according to the Washington Post are fleeing the party.
+Middle-class, stupid whites, according to the Washington Post, are fleeing the party.

 But let's look at the divide in another way.